darmar0/iTrade/README.md

 ## General info
-Invoicing, stock and client base suite with data visualisation for small business (no backend).
+Invoicing, stock, and client base suite with data visualization for small business (no backend).
 The app is fetching JSON file, which already has some "dummy" data for easier presentation.

 Here is a link to live demo presentation: